DataDog/documentation/content/logs/faq/log-collection-troubleshooting-guide.md

 ## Configuration issues

-These are a few of the common configuration issues that are work triple-checking in your dd-agent setup:
+These are a few of the common configuration issues that are work triple-checking in your `datadog-agent` setup:

 1. Run the Agent status config to spot the major configuration issue: `datadog-agent status`.